- Getting Started

 Students should consult with their Major Professor as they select classes each term.
 All MS and PhD students are required to include three credits of graduate seminar (e.g. FW 507 or similar seminars offered by other departments) on their program of study.
 This course should be included in your registration as availability allows.
 The Graduate School also requires that students complete training in the conduct of ethical research.
 The Graduate Orientation class (FW 599) offered in Fall term includes content that fulfills the ethical research training required by the Graduate School.
 Other options for fulfilling this requirement include GRAD 520: Responsible Conduct of Research, or completion of the Responsible Conduct of Research (RCR) Training Module from the Collaborative Institutional Training Initiative (CITI).
 Students choosing the CITI module to complete their ethical research training will not list this course on their graduate program.
 A copy of the certificate of completion for the CITI module should be provided to the FW Graduate Program Coordinator.

-The OSU Schedule of Classes and the online catalog contain an up-to-date course offerings for the current and upcoming terms, academic regulations, and registration procedures that apply to all students attending the University.
+The OSU Schedule of Classes contains up-to-date course offerings for the current and upcoming terms, academic regulations, and registration procedures that apply to all students attending the University.
 For a listing of courses by campus and terms offered through the Department of Fisheries and Wildlife, visit our Curricula and Course Offerings page.
 The Fisheries and Wildlife Graduate Student Association (FWGSA) also keeps a Graduate Course Guide and Recommendations list of courses offered through other Departments that are highly recommended for our students.
 You can check the general catalog and schedule of classes website for subject descriptions before you register for classes.

 If the credit load associated with the graded coursework in a student's registration does not meet minimum registration requirements, the student should use Thesis credits to increase their overall load to meet minimum registration requirements.
 If the graded coursework on a student's program is complete, they should continue to register for the appropriate number of Thesis credits each term until their degree is conferred.